Becky James wins keirin gold at World Championships

 Becky James stormed to victory in the keirin for her second world title in 24 hours as she became the first British rider to win four medals at a single World Championships.

-The 21-year-old did not get much sleep after winning world sprint gold on Saturday before returning to the track.
+The 21-year-old did not get much sleep after on Saturday before returning to the track.

 She came through two races and led the final from the start to triumph.

 Laura Trott had to settle for omnium silver with the Olympic champion, losing her world title to Sarah Hammer.

 But Britain's young team still end the week on top of the medal table in Minsk with nine in total, including five golds, to make a confident start on the road to the Rio Olympics in 2016.